AlamoEngine-Tools/eaw.modinfo/README.md

 The first mod in the list resembles the closest dependeny.
 Every `n+1` item is another dependeny of the target mod.
 If a dependency has dependencies itself these **must not** be added to the list.

-**The mod of the this modinfo.json file must not be listed here because that would result in a cycle!**
+**The mod described by the current `modinfo.json` file must not be listed here, including it would result in a cycle!**

 Here is an example what it means when the list contains three mod references:
 Imagine this mod is called `A`.